 Natural soaps are often produced by individuals or small businesses in a community.
 Unlike factories, these producers make soaps in limited quantities.
 As a result, there is little effect on the environment.
-In contrast, waste from large soap factories can contain dangerous chemicals.
-They can escape into and poison local water systems that provide drinking water for people living nearby.
-This doesn't happen when soap is made by hand since no dangerous chemicals are used.
-Since handmade soap is safe, it can be tested on humans.
-There is no reason to test it on animals.
+In contrast, waste from large soap

 Handmade soaps usually cost more than commercial soaps, but they are a better value.
 It's said that one handmade bar will last twice as long as a commercial bar.